 What is Spina bifida?

-Spina bifida is a defect of the spine exposing the contents of the spinal cord (the nerves going from the brain to various parts of the body).
-There are two kinds of spina bifida; an open defect is when there is no skin covering the hole in the spine; a closed defect is, instead, covered completely by the skin.
+Spina bifida is a defect of the spine that occurs in about 1 in 1500 births, where the contents of the spinal cord (the nerves going from the brain to various parts of the body) are exposed.
+Spina bifida is a neural tube defect and occurs when the developing spine does not close completely, resulting in exposure of the spinal cord contents to the amniotic fluid.
+It is usually seen in the lower back and the sacral region but can also involve the upper back or the neck.
+There are two kinds of spina bifida; an open defect is when there is no skin covering the hole in the spine; a closed defect is, instead, covered completely by the skin but the bony elements are underdeveloped or not present.

 How does spina bifida happen?

 Spina bifida is a failure of closure of the spine during the first month of pregnancy.
-In most cases of open spina bifida, there is a fluid-filled sac bulging out.
+In most cases of open spina bifida, there is a fluid-filled sac bulging out of the backbone.
 It contains deformed nerves and the sac around them called meninges.
 That sac is called a myelomeningocele.
 Less frequently, the spine is open in the back and is not covered by meninges; this is called a myelocele.

 The cause for the spina bifida is variable with many factors often contributing to the anomaly.
+Folic acid is a water-soluble vitamin which is commonly found in green vegetables.
 A lack of folic acid increases the risk of spina bifida.
 It is important when you plan to have a baby to increase your intake of folic acid before conception.

 Should I have more tests done?